neironus/100DaysOfPython/README.md

     Bites 105 of PyBites - Slice and dice
-    Bites 106 of PyBites - Strip out vowels and count the number of replacements Bites 107 of PyBites - Filter numbers with a list comprehension
+    Bites 106 of PyBites - Strip out vowels and count the number of replacements Bites 107 of PyBites - Filter numbers with a list comprehension Bites 108 of PyBites - Loop over a dict of namedtuples calculating a total score

 ## Useful links
 [http://nullege.com](http://nullege.com)